G00406014/digital-rain-25-cpp/index.md

 ## Problem Solving
- One of the problems I was previously experincing fickering issues when running my simulation of digital rain, I wanted to improve transitions, to resolve this issue i implemented Vectors.
+ One of the problems I was previously experincing was a fickering issue when running my simulation of digital rain, I wanted to improve transitions, to resolve this issue i implemented Vectors.
 Snippet of old code :

  ![image](https://github.com/user-attachments/assets/76a8fbca-afb7-4c92-9f79-6afd25b7549e)